I, Robot... You, Jane: Broadcast and reception

 "I, Robot...
 You, Jane" was first broadcast on The WB on April 28, 1997.
 It received a Nielsen rating of 2.3 on its original airing.

+Vox ranked it at #142 on their "Every Episode Ranked From Worst to Best" list of all 144 episodes (to mark the 20th anniversary of the show), writing, "The internet is possessed by a demon robot, and wow are we in 1997.
+'I, Robot' is the first episode to really spotlight Willow, and she's such a lovely and complex character that saddling her with this piece of '90s low kitsch is a bit of a letdown.
+On the plus side, it also introduces us to Jenny Calendar."

 Noel Murray of The A.V.
 Club was critical of the episode, giving it a grade of D+ because it was "corny, tonally off and lacking even the illusion of depth that other slack episodes have provided in Season One".
 He felt that it was "frustrating in its lack of extra levels, because there are so many places that episode could've gone", and also found some "odd" things about the episode, such as the sudden appearance of other students in the library.
 However, he was positive towards the final scene and Ms. Calendar.
 DVD Talk's Phillip Duncan was more positive, writing that "What could have easily been a silly plot is made all the better with an excellent set-up, the introduction of another key player, and the continued focus on characters other than Buffy."
 A review from the BBC was also positive, writing, "Although the plot is rather tired and seems to belong to the Cyberspace-obsessed eighties, it's given a unique Buffy The Vampire Slayer spin or three to create a very satisfying episode."
 The review praised the focus on Willow and the way Moloch was presented.

+Rolling Stone ranked "I, Robot...
+You, Jane" at #129 on their "Every Episode Ranked From Worst to Best" list, writing there are only a few times when Buffy the Vampire Slayer is actively bad, "but sadly, this episode here is one of them.
+Our first Willow-centric episode (and by far the weakest) is so tragically 1990s it’s almost laughable.
+A demon has escaped into the internet, intent on wreaking havoc while amassing followers, including Willow, who is unaware of his true identity.
+Everyone’s favorite soon-to-be-witch deserved so much better than this, but thankfully, her character would undergo infinitely more exploration in the future."

+"I, Robot...
+You, Jane" was ranked at #131 on Paste Magazine's "Every Episode Ranked" list and #133 on BuzzFeed's "Ranking Every Episode" list.